ksnortum/scrabble-words/readme.md

 * You can only use one blank tile (dot) at a time, and even one increases the process time greatly.

-* You cannot give the positions of any letters, but you can accomplish this with
-`--output list` and piping to `grep`.

 Copyright and License
 =====================